microsoft/rushstack.io-website/docs/api/api-extractor.iconfigfile.extends.md

 ## Remarks

-If the path starts with `./` or `../`<!-- -->, the path is resolved relative to the folder of the file that contains the `extends` field.
-Otherwise, the first path segment is interpreted as an NPM package name, and will be resolved using NodeJS `require()`<!-- -->.
+If the path starts with `./` or `../`, the path is resolved relative to the folder of the file that contains the `extends` field.
+Otherwise, the first path segment is interpreted as an NPM package name, and will be resolved using NodeJS `require()`.